12 Odds and Ends

 Wut: C++ programmers are taught “never use goto.”
 In C, goto for cleanup is an accepted and widely used idiom.
 It is the closest thing C has to RAII — a structured way to ensure resources are always released.

 The other common strategy is to return an error code (often -1 or NULL) and let the caller decide what to do.
-Many C library functions set the global variable errno (declared in <errno.h>) to indicate what went wrong.
+Many C library functions set the special variable errno (declared in <errno.h>, and thread-local on modern systems) to indicate what went wrong.
 You can use perror (from <stdio.h>) or strerror(errno) (from <string.h>) to get a human-readable message:

 if (!f) {